Last Updated on

 Once you’re up the peak continue heading up to the gardens where you’ll likely see bridal photoshoots going on, family get-togethers and (hopefully, if you’ve timed it right) a sunset!

 There’s no need to pay the $50 to climb the tower.
-Save that money for somethings else and carry on past the tower and shops and get a great view, for free!, from the viewing platform there.
+Save that money for something else and carry on past the tower and shops and get a great view, for free! from the viewing platform there.

 Watch the Symphony of Lights Show

-Ask anyone for tips on things to do in Hong Kong and they’ll tell you to watch the lightshow.
-It’s a completely free show takes place every night at 8pm and you can watch it from anywhere along Kowloon’s waterfront.
-The best place though is probably just in front of the cultural centre.
+Ask anyone for tips on things to do in Hong Kong and they’ll tell you to watch the light show.
+This is one of the top Hong Kong attractions AND it’s free!
+This free show takes place every night at 8 pm and you can watch it from anywhere along Kowloon’s waterfront.
+The best place is just in front of the cultural centre.

 The show lasts for about 15 minutes and it’s best enjoyed with a few drinks and some snacks from the nearby 7/11.

-We stumbled upon lots of locals practicing Tai Chi in Kowloon Park (check it out it’s beautiful!) whilst staying in Hong Kong.
+In the mornings, Hong Kong locals hed to the parks and practise Tai Chi.
+We saw this happening in Kowloon Park (which is beaut, by the way).
 Grab a pastry and a coffee and enjoy your breakfast al fresco in the park whilst watching this ancient martial art.

-Whilst enjoying a lunch in Hong Kong’s Victoria Park we found ourselves being soaked by toy speed boats zipping up and down a pond in the park.
+Whilst enjoying a lunch in Hong Kong’s Victoria Park we got soaked by toy speed boats zipping up and down a pond in the park.
 It seems to be a popular pastime at the weekend with the ponds specifically set up for it (there were a couple of poor splash guards at each end) and it’s fun to watch.

 Drink bubble tea

 I’d never had bubble tea before going to China but I’d heard a lot about it.
-The drink started in Taiwan in the 1980s and can now be found pretty much all over the world.
+The drink started in Taiwan in the 1980s and is now available all over the world.

 Eat an egg waffle